 The unique value of a homestead farm lies in the fact that the farm is not only family or community-owned, but its number one purpose is to feed and support the family living on its premises.

 What’s the Difference Between a Homestead and a Smallholding?

 A “smallholding” is the UK version of the (US-originated) word “homestead”.

 As there are many similar definitions of either word, you’ll find each article offering a comparison will have a different take on what exactly makes the difference.

 The modern-day versions of a homestead and a smallholding are pretty much alike, even if the philosophy behind them might differ.

 Are you a homesteader?

 I’d love to hear your thoughts on homesteading!
 Do you call yourself a homesteader?
-Why (not)?
+Why (or why not)?